dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/c/api.md

 ### `duckdb_execute_tasks`

 ---
-Execute DuckDB tasks on this thread.
+Execute DataMiner tasks on this thread.

 Will return after `max_tasks` have been executed, or if there are no more tasks present.